header pic

 The One who is the possessor of all glory and honor.
 The One who is the owner of every manner of blessing, perfection, honor and majesty.

-The One who bestows generosity and honor.
-The One who is the source of majesty and bounty.
+The One whose presence bestows majesty and generosity.
+The One who is the source of awesome splendor and abundance.

 l = al = the